-- he can prove his permanent, family or economic relations with Poland; - he has secured accommodation; - he has stayed in Poland with permission for at least five years immediately before applying for permanent residence.
+- he can prove his permanent, family or economic relations with Poland; - he has secured accommodation; - he has stayed in Poland with permission for at least five years immediately before applying for permanent residence (or three years, based on a temporary residence permit issued for the purpose of reuniting with his family).

-All residence permits are issued by the Voivode with jurisdiction over the foreigner's place of residence in Poland.
+All residence permits are issued by the voivod with jurisdiction over the foreigner's place of residence in Poland.